CharlesVu/octopus-energy-rates-card/README.md

 This lovelace card displays the Octopus Energy rate prices per each 30 minute slot, pulling the data from sensors of the the excellent [BottlecapDave/HomeAssistant-OctopusEnergy](https://github.com/BottlecapDave/) integration.

+This is a slight modification on [lozzd/octopus-energy-rates-card](https://github.com/lozzd/octopus-energy-rates-card) where colors are choosen by being below/above the mean rate rather than a arbritrary number.
+Also will be with a red gradient if it's above the `mediumlimit` configuration

 This provides a convenient, at a glance way to observe the prices on tariffs that change their price every 30 minutes, for example Octopus Agile.

 #### Installation